-in the same area (Bordeaux).
-The origin dates back to the end of the 18th century.
-At the time of the Paris World Fair in 1867, it was owned by the Ducasse family.
-In 1941, it was owned by Hélène Gratiot-Alphandéry, and since 1990 it has been managed by the son Jacques Olivier Gratiot.
-In 2012 it was highly classified as "Premier Grand Cru Classé B".
+in the area of the same name (Bordeaux).
+The origin is at the end of the 18th century.
+It was owned by the Ducasse family at the time of the Paris World's Fair in 1867.
+In 1941 it came into the possession of Hélène Gratiot-Alphandéry, and since 1990 it has been run by son Jacques Olivier Gratiot.
+In 2012 it was classified as "Premier Grand Cru Classé B".
 The vineyards cover 11 hectares of vines with Merlot (87%), Cabernet Franc (20%) and Cabernet Sauvignon (2%).
-The long-lived red wine is aged for 20 months in 60% new oak barrels.
+The long-lived red wine is aged for 20 months in 60% new barriques.